Greater Poland Regional$$srodka

 Tip: The second-floor JARy cocktails come in mason jars; a 'JAR' on the menu is a long drink for two, not a steak.

-Taj India in Poznań is the city's longest-running Indian restaurant, with tandoor breads from a real clay oven, a long regional curry list and a vegetarian section that outperforms the meat plates.
+Taj India in Poznań is the city's longest-running Indian restaurant, with tandoor breads from a real clay oven, a long regional curry list and a vegetarian.

 Signature: Tikka masala, Dal makhani, Naan z czosnkiem